The White King (film): Production

 The White King was adapted from the 2008 Hungarian novel of the same name, written by György Dragomán.
 The film was directed and written by Alex Helfrecht and Jörg Tittel and was shot in Hungary.
 Its production started in June 2015 as principal photography began for the film, where it used settings such as a former Soviet air force base.
 The directors first became aware of the book when Helfrecht was working in London, and became emotionally invested in the book after only a few pages.
+While the novel takes place in Romania under the dictatorial rule of Nicolae Ceaușescu (where author György Dragomán grew up) with added elements of magic realism, the film is set in a nondescript fictional dystopia.
 The directors intentionally portrayed the dystopian setting's nature as beautiful rather than dismal.
 They also wanted to make a story where the viewer is granted as little information as the protagonist.
 However, the directors opted to include an animated sequence at the beginning that "tells the story through the language of propaganda, the symbols that will be seen through the film."
 For this, they sought out the animation studio Spov, which had worked on content in the Call of Duty and Titanfall video game series.